typicode/katon/README.md

   <a href="http://i.imgur.com/7oPMSbm.png">Click here to view a screenshot of katon + Express + Rails</a>
 </p>

-__katon supports any server: Node, Ruby, Python, Go, Java, PHP, ...__ that can be started with a command-line and runs on Mac OS (Yosemite included).
+__katon supports any server: Node, Ruby, Python, Go, Java, PHP, ...__ that can be started with a command-line and runs on Mac OS.

 ## Install